-Difficulty in shifting attention from one stimulus to another.
-For example, if the child is engaged in a visual perceptual task of putting a puzzle together, he may not be able to shift his attention to focus on a verbal instruction given by the teacher.
+Difficulty in shifting attention from one stimulus to another: For example, if the child is engaged in a visual perceptual task of putting a puzzle together, he may not be able to shift his attention to focus on a verbal instruction given by the teacher.

-Difficulty attending in situations where there are multiple stimuli.
-Because the child with ASD has significant difficulty shifting attention, as well as prioritizing stimuli, attending to the "essential information" is challenging.
+Difficulty attending in situations where there are multiple stimuli: Because the child with ASD has significant difficulty shifting attention, as well as prioritizing stimuli, attending to the "essential information" is challenging.
 For example, if the child's focused attention is on sitting appropriately in a small group setting, he may not be able to focus on the information being taught by the teacher.

+Children with ASD exhibit marked difficulty engaging in appropriate play skills with toys often due to repetitive and stereotyped patterns of behaviours that interfere with play.
 Appropriate play skills with toys and play with peers will need to be specifically and directly taught to children with ASD.

 Parallel/proximity play: The child plays independently beside, rather than engaging with, the other children.
 There is simultaneous use of the same play space or materials as peers.

 In conclusion, positive reinforcement adds something desirable to the environment; negative reinforcement removes something undesirable from the environment.
-Both can be rewards for completing a desired task, and they both increase the probability of that the behaviour occurring again.
+Both can be rewards for completing a desired task, and they both increase the probability of that behaviour occurring again.

 When you make your request, for example, “touch head”, the response should be evident within three to five seconds.
 If it takes longer, intervene with a prompt.

-Prompts come in different levels, from the strongest (used at the beginning of teaching a skill) to the weakest.
+Prompts come in different levels, from most (used at the beginning of teaching a skill) to least.
+Some different prompts are: